CTPSSTAFF/cmp-perf-metrics-doc/Data_Preparation.md

 The completion of this step will involve your logging into (“authenticating”) to your Google account in a page that will be opened in your web browser.
 Part of this authentication step will involve selecting the cloud project to “use” during your *gcloud* session: the project to select is __ctps-trafic-1__.

-## Data Prep Before Upload to BigQuery
+## Data Prep Before Upload to Google Cloud Storage and Google BigQuery
-Data prep before upload to BigQuery is concerned with two matters:
+Data prep before upload to Google Cloud Storage is concerned with two matters:
 1. 'Exploding' the __measurement\_tstamp__ field in the INRIX data
 2. Filtering records on the __cvalue__ field in the INRIX data